Avanza País (Peru, 2000)

-Go on Country – Social Integration Party (Avanza País – Partido de Integración Social) was a Peruvian political party.
+Avanza País – Social Integration Party (Avanza País – Partido de Integración Social; lit.
+'Go on Country' or 'Country Advances') was a Peruvian political party.
 Founded in the northern city of Santiago de Chuco, La Libertad in 2000, the party nominated Ulises Humala, brother of future President Ollanta Humala, for the presidency in the 2006 general election, in the election, the party received 1.1% of the popular vote but no seats in the Congress of the Republic.
 The presidential ticket itself attained 0.2%, placing fourteenth nationally and subsequently lost its registration.

 History

 In early 2005, the party registered in the National Elections Jury and participated in the 2006 general election, launching Ulises Humala as its presidential nominee.
 At the legislative elections held on 9 April 2006, the party won 1.1% of the popular vote but no seats in the Congress of the Republic.
 The presidential ticket itself attained 0.2%, placing fourteenth nationally.

-After losing its formal registration as a political organization, the party began a re-founding stage on May 10, 2017, culminating in a new registration on the same year. and was used by economist Hernando de Soto in order to run for the presidency at the 2021 general election.
+After losing its formal registration as a political organization, the party began a re-founding stage on May 10, 2017, culminating in a new registration in the same year and was used by economist Hernando de Soto in order to run for the presidency at the 2021 general election.